misko321/producers-consumers-rmi/README.md

 `ProducersConsumers` server takes 2 arguments, that is port the server should run at and the capacity of the buffer.
 `Producer` and `Consumer` take 2 arguments, that is address:port of the RMI server and number of units to produce/consume each round.

+**Note:** Although the producers and consumers are distributed processes the critical section itself is acquired and released only locally (on the server).
+This is NOT a *distributed mutual exclusion*.

 ## Project file structure
 All source code is located under subdirectories of **src/** directory: